JohnRDOrazio/jQuery-Clock-Plugin/README.md

 ```JavaScript
 $("div#clock").clock("stop");
 ```
 * Includes a handler so that each clock can be (re-)started, just pass "start".
 This will insert the setTimeout which keeps the clock ticking.
-The clock will start up again without having lost time :simple_smile: !
+The clock will start up again without having lost time :smiley: !
 ```JavaScript
 $("div#clock").clock("start");
 ```